tomstoll/rt_pabr/README.md

 3. Select the **Transducer** you are using from the dropdown.
 This ensures the correct calibration values are used.
 4. Enter the **Start Epoch**.
 This defaults to `0` but can be set to a later number to resume an interrupted experiment.
 5. Click **Launch Experiment**.
 The button will first check for a live LSL stream before starting the real-time analyzer GUI.
+    - You must start ActiView and have the data streaming (press "Start" in top left) before the GUI can be opened.
+Additionally, it is strongly recommended to begin recording the raw EEG data (.bdf) through ActiView before launching the experiment.

 ### 3.4.
 Interacting with the Analyzer